Oscars 2020: Austin360's guide for who must (and will) win - Entertainment & Life - Austin 360 - Mash Viral

 “The two popes”

-Then there is “Little Women,” who – except for those who wanted the most literal translation of the life-changing book by Louisa May Alcott – was a fan base who took the source material, as well as the source material, seriously new fans out there for Ronan and Pugh and Timothée Chalamet.
+Then there is ‘Little Women’, who – except for those who wanted the most literal translation of the life-changing book by Louisa May Alcott – a fan base who takes the source material seriously, as well as the source material takes new fans out there for Ronan and Pugh and Timothée Chalamet.

 Will win: “Little Women.”